fibo/flow-view/README.md

 ### Constructor

-Create a `FlowView` instance and pass it a `container` argument.
+Create a `FlowView` instance and pass it a container.
 It will create a `flow-view` custom element and attach it to the _container_.
 Be aware that the `flow-view` custom element will fit the whole height of its container, so make sure to style properly to avoid a zero height container.